 NHS GP referrals for first out-patient appointments

-- This is a 0.5 per cent decrease compared with January 2015 and a 0.9 per cent decrease on February 2014.
+- This is a 9.1 per cent decrease compared with March 2015 but a 1.0 per cent increase on April 2014.
 However, this is a volatile series and care should be taken when interpreting short term changes.

-Following the publication of the Statistical Article on 24 February 2015, looking at all sources of referral, this month we have added a new section to the release which provides numbers of referrals for sources other than GPs.
+Following the publication of the Statistical Article on 24 February 2015, looking at all sources of referral, we have recently added a new section to the release which provides numbers of referrals for sources other than GPs.

 Analysis of the outpatient referral dataset

 The current report on referrals for outpatient appointments includes those patients who were referred by a GP.
 We plan to extend this publication to include other sources of referrals for outpatient appointments.

 This statistical article describes the impact of including other sources of referrals; and identifies patterns and trends within the data.
 It also outlines the steps we plan to take with publishing outpatient referrals data in future.